 so you'll be able to get your embroidery hoop around the

 work.
 Then — after you've embroidered — you can

 cut away the excess material.

 I used very simple stitches, incidentally, on the

-individual design elements of the "wood stove wall hanging
+individual design elements of the "wood stove" wall hanging.
+Chain stitches, for

 instance, run in alternating colors across the rug, chain